 The Company will continue to focus its research and development activities on those products which it expects will provide the best return on investment and greatest prospects for the future growth of the Company.
-For fiscal year 2006, the Company will make additional investments in developing manufacturing process improvements for its new US5G wireline synchronization product.
-Additional funds will be invested in improving and miniaturizing rubidium atomic clocks, developing new GPS-based synchronization products and further enhancing the capabilities of its line of crystal oscillators.
+For fiscal year 2007, the Company will make investments to develop related products for its new US5G wireline synchronization products and make manufacturing process improvements; invest in development of a broader range of space-based components and systems, improve and miniaturize rubidium atomic clocks, develop new GPS-based synchronization products and further enhance the capabilities of its line of crystal oscillators.
 The Company's target is to spend approximately 10% of revenues on research and development activities, although the actual level of spending is dependent on new opportunites and the rate at which it succeeds in bringing new products to market.
 Internally generated cash and cash reserves will be adequate to fund these development efforts.

-Other Income, (expense)
+Other Income (expense)